-Medically known as polyphagia, there are a number of possible causes of constant hunger in cats, some more serious than others.
-Cats don’t tend to be as food obsessed as dogs and most (but not all) will self-regulate their food intake.
+There are a number of possible causes of constant hunger in cats, some more serious than others.
+Cats don’t tend to be as food-obsessed as dogs and most (but not all) will self-regulate their food intake.
 However, a common question asked by cat owners is ‘why is my cat hungry all the time’?

-Has my cat always been like this or has he suddenly got hungrier?
+- Has the cat always been like this or has he suddenly become hungrier?

 How many calories should a cat consume in a day?

 The answer varies depending on the age of your cat, also a pregnant or nursing female will have higher needs, as cats age they tend to slow down, and their calorie requirements may drop a fraction.

 To simplify the answer, an adult cat should consume approximately 30 calories per pound or 60 calories per kilo.
 So the average 10 pound (4.5 kg) cat should consume approximately 300 calories per day.